Live in prod · ML-DSA-65 Patent Pending

 Stage 03 · AMPLIFY

-Every tenant gets a structurally-isolated corpus.
-AMPLIFY pulls the relevant prior facts, patterns, and prior signed responses for this tenant and threads them into the output as enrichment, with a confidence score.
-The enrichment is hashed into enrichment_sha256 and bound into the same signature.
-The corpus is yours alone — no cross-tenant bleed, ever.
+Every tenant gets their own fully separate dataset.
+AMPLIFY pulls the relevant facts, patterns, and past signed responses for that tenant and weaves them into the output, along with a confidence score.
+That added context gets hashed into enrichment_sha256 and locked into the same signature.
+Your data is yours alone.
+It never mixes with another tenant's.

 In the cert